Cyprus Wedding Traditions Complete Guide for Modern Couples

 Regional celebration duration patterns:

-- Paphos villages: Known for 3-day elaborate celebrations
+- Paphos villages: Known for elaborate multi-day celebrations

 - Troodos communities: Maintain most traditional customs